themefisher/pinwheel-astro/README.md

 ## 🛠️ Installation

-After downloading the template, you have some prerequisites to install.
+After downloading the template, you need to install some prerequisites.
 Then you can run it on your localhost.
 You can view the package.json file to see which scripts are included.

 ### Install prerequisites (once for a machine)